cxn03651/write_xlsx/worksheet.md

       description: "This is some alternative text"
     )

-The optional `decorative` parameter is also used to help accessibility.
+The optional `:decorative` parameter is also used to help accessibility.
 It is used to mark the image as decorative, and thus uninformative, for automated screen readers.
 As in Excel, if this parameter is in use the `description` field isn't written.
 It is used as follows:

     worksheet.insert_image('E9', 'logo.png', decorative: 1 )